Using Competitive Research to Drive Marketing Strategy

 Capabilities we should build for the future

-When you have products or services that are better than your competition, your primary focus needs to be raising awareness.
-There are many ways to raise awareness, but all methods are linked to communication, marketing, and promotion.
+When you have products or services that are better than your competitors', your primary focus should be on raising awareness.
+There are many ways to raise awareness, but all involve communication, marketing, outreach, and promotion.

 Example: Illy, a premium coffee brand, identified that consumers had a growing desire to purchase coffee from ethically sourced companies.
-Seeing this demand and a lack of focus from other coffee manufacturers on ethical sourcing, they decided to build environmental and social responsibility into their strategic plan.
+Seeing this demand and the lack of focus among other coffee manufacturers on ethical sourcing, they decided to embed environmental and social responsibility into their marketing plan.
 They put processes and procedures in place to ensure the beans they purchased were ethically sourced.
-Communicating this commitment to customers has led to consistent year-over-year sales and profit growth for the company.
+Then they began to market this commitment to customers, which has led to consistent year-over-year sales and profit growth for the company.

-Conducting market research is a great way to develop ideas for improving your revenue and refining your value proposition.
+Conducting market research is a great way to develop ideas to improve your revenue and refine your marketing strategy.
 Driving revenue growth is a two-step process.

 Step one is to identify the unique problem your company can solve for customers.

-Step two is to communicate your solution to prospects effectively.
+Step two is to communicate your solution effectively to prospects.

 Thank you for reading the latest installment of this 15-week blog series about Your Path to Business Success in 2025.
-If this is your first time reading, we encourage you to go back and read the first four articles.
+If this is your first time reading, we encourage you to revisit the first four articles.
 Next week's article will be on refining and optimizing your offerings.

 If you have any questions about this topic, feel free to email me at dcuion@yourpathexecutivesolutions.com.

-Are you looking to work with an executive coach?
+Are you looking to work with a business coach?

 Comments